metal3d/docker-auto-dnsmasq/README.md

 # Docker container DNS entry with NetworkManager and dnsmasq

-This is a simple service that will add DNS entry for containers.
-It create a file in your NetworkManager configuration and manipulate the content when docker start or stop containers.
+This is a simple service that will add DNS entries corresponding to your containers hostnames.
+It creates a file in your NetworkManager configuration and manipulate the content when docker start or stop containers.

-And to make it great, it also make containers able to hit that dns entries, whatever the "network" it is running.
+And to make it great, it also makes containers able to hit that DNS entries internally, whatever the "network" it is running.

-Note: filtering ".docker" domain (or any others you've configured, see last section) is a wanted behavior.
-It's not useful to make domains with "name.docker" for containers we don't want to serve with domain name.
-So, you only need to add "hostname" option (or "hotname" in docker-compose files) to allow the container to have a **local** domain name.
+Note: filtering ".docker" domains (or any others you've configured, see last section) is a wanted behavior.
+It's useless to resolve the entire docker containers names.
+So, you only need to add "hostname" option (or "hotname" in docker-compose files) to allow the containers to have a **local** domain name.
 Future versions can change to use option to choose the behavior.

-To make it working, you need to configure NetworkManager to use dnsmasq and add a special configuration to let it listen docker interface.
+To make it working, you need to configure NetworkManager to use dnsmasq and add a special configuration to let it listening docker interface.
+And afterward, you may install our docker-dns service.

 ## Requirements

 - You need to configure NetworkManager to use dnsmasq (see next section)
 - You need Python3
-- A Linux distribution that uses Systemd
+- A Linux distribution using Systemd
 - You need "docker" python SDK - this is a standard package, please use your distribution package manager to install "python3-docker"
     ```
     # fedora